 This list is updated frequently as course offerings change.

 Structure and function of the nervous system, including neuroanatomy, neurophysiology, and systems neurobiology.
 Topics include the properties of neurons and the mechanisms and organization underlying higher functions.
 Framework for general work in neurology, neuropathology, clinical medicine, and for more advanced work in neurobiology.
 Lecture and lab components must be taken together.
 7 - 8 units, T. Moore.

 Advanced seminar.
 The principles of information processing in the nervous system and the relationship of functional properties of neural systems with perception, behavior, and learning.
 Original papers; student presentations.
 Prerequisite: NBIO 206 or consent of instructor.
-5 units, J. Raymond, E. Knudsen.
+5 units, L. Giocomo, J. Raymond, E. Knudsen.